-2.8 As table 1 above indicates a call for sites was held from the 7th April to 2nd June 2014 where the Council invited landowners, developers and all members of the public to submit land for consideration.
-All relevant consultees on the local plan database were contacted along with all those who had submitted land to previous 'call for sites'.
-Also, the 'call for sites' was advertised in the Darlington and Stockton Times (Appendix 1) at the beginning of the submission period and was prominently advertised on the home page of the Councils website for the duration of the call for sites period.
-As a result of this a number of new sites were submitted along with the provision of more up to date information on likely availability and suitability of sites already known.

-- 2.9 In order to gather as much information on each site as possible a comprehensive site assessment form was created for respondents to complete along with associated guidance notes explaining each section in further detail (Appendix 2).
+- 2.8 As Table 1 above indicates a 'Call for Sites' was held from the 18th August to 6th October 2017 where the Council invited landowners, developers and all members of the public to submit land for consideration.
+All relevant consultees on the local plan database were contacted along with all those who had submitted land to previous 'Call for Sites'.
+Also, the 'Call for Sites' was advertised in the Northern Echo and Richmondshire Today (Appendix 1) at the start of the submission period and was prominently advertised on the home page of the Councils website for the duration of the call for sites period.
+As a result of this a number of new sites were submitted along with the provision of more up to date information on likely availability and suitability of sites already known. - 2.9 In order to gather as much information on each site as possible a comprehensive site assessment form was created for respondents to complete along with associated guidance notes explaining each section in further detail (Appendix 2).
 The guidance note explained that respondents were not required to complete every part of the form but outlined the minimum information sought was: - Landowner/Agent contact details; - Proposed development type for consideration; - Ordnance Survey location map with the site boundary outlined and clearly marked with landowner/agent contact details in case of separation; and; - Agreement of Data Protection, Freedom of Information and Disclaimer Statement - 2.10 A dedicated webpage was created where the assessment and guidance note forms were made available for electronic completion or printing and completion by hand along with further explanation of the call for sites process and the SHLAA in further detail.
 Paper copies of the forms were provided to those who required them.